 11.1.
-The Coordinator shall inform the Contracting Authority without delay of any circumstances likely to hamper or delay the implementation of the Action.
-The Coordinator may request an extension of the Action's implementation period as laid down in Article 2 of the Special Conditions in accordance to Article 9.
+The Coordinator shall inform the The implementation date of an Action is defined Contracting Authority without delay of any in the Special conditions.
+Any extension of the circumstances likely to hamper or delay the implementation period shall be requested during implementation of the Action.
+The Coordinator the implementation period, it shall be the object may request an extension of the Action's of a contract addendum according to article 9.3. implementation period as laid down in Article 2 and it shall not entail any increase in the EU of the Special Conditions in accordance to contribution.
+Article 9.
 The request shall be accompanied by all the supporting evidence needed for its appraisal.